Skip to content

 File.claude/commands/review-plan.md

-When to useAfter writing an implementation plan, before starting implementation
+When to useAfter dropping a plan into .claude/plans/, before starting implementation

 /verify